Accountability vs Responsibility

 Responsibility vs Accountability Examples

 A clear distinction between accountability and responsibility can be seen in different walks of life.
+Responsibility is often associated with performing a specific task, highlighting the importance of ownership and the need for individuals to be answerable for those tasks when evaluating outcomes.
 Here are a few real-life examples that illustrate this difference clearly.
+Leaders are ultimately accountable for ensuring that cross-functional collaboration is effective and that all team responsibilities are fulfilled.

 1. A Marketing campaign launch